The three mandatory annual reports so far published on California’s experiment with assisted suicide contain very minimal data.

-Of the total of 485 reported deaths by assisted suicide from 8 June 2016 to 31 December 2017, for 32 cases (6.6.% or one in fifteen) the illness of condition which the person had is simply reported as “other”.
+Of the total of 807 reported deaths by assisted suicide from 8 June 2016 to 31 December 2018, for 49 cases (6%) the illness or condition which the person had is simply reported as “other”.
 The failure to provide any further detail on the variety of illnesses this covers makes it impossible to properly assess the operation of the Act.

-Fifty (10.3%) of those people who deaths by assisted suicide were reported from 8 June 2016 to 31 December 2017 were aged under 60 years of age.
+Eighty eight (11%) of those people who deaths by assisted suicide were reported from 8 June 2016 to 31 December 2018 were aged under 60 years of age.